-The Work and Opportunities for Women (WOW) programme is a new flagship programme funded by UK’s Department for International Development (DFID).
+The Work and Opportunities for Women (WOW) programme is a new flagship programme funded by UK’s Foreign, Commonwealth & Development Office (FCDO)

 The objective of WOW is that women have access to improved economic opportunities through business interventions in supply chains and economic development programmes.